 Trailheads – 39°13’25.30″N, 75° 9’59.11″W. Note that this trailhead IS the road.

-Glades Wildlife Refuge – Dividing Creek (Downe Township), Cumberland County, NJ Distances: Bald Eagle Trail – 1.5 miles round trip listed (1.75 miles round trip by GPS) Maple Street Trail – 1.4 miles round trip Warfle Farm Trail – Did not hike (yet)!
-Tat Starr Trail – Did not hike (yet)!
-Type – A series of out-and-back trails Difficulty: 2 of 10 – although this has to go up in the summer, when I’m sure the bugs and the sun might be brutal.
-Total score: 7 of 10
+Glades Wildlife Refuge – Dividing Creek (Downe Township), Cumberland County, NJ Distances: Bald Eagle Trail – 1.5 miles round trip listed (1.75 miles round trip by GPS) Maple Street Trail – 1.4 miles round trip Warfle Farm Trail – 0.75 miles round trip (listed at 0.5 miles) Tat Starr Trail – 2 miles round trip Type – A series of out-and-back trails Difficulty: 2 of 10 – although this has to go up in the summer, when I’m sure the bugs and the sun might be brutal.

 Website – Natural Lands Trust Open – Sunrise to Sunset.

-Terrain – tidal marshland Surface – Dirt, boardwalk, and hard pack, depending on the trail and [...]
+Terrain – tidal marshland Surface – Dirt, boardwalk, and hard pack, depending on the [...]